AbhijayPaul/HackTheHood-Final/README.md

 # HackTheHood Final Lowest Rated Movies

-This dataset that I chose gives data on the 100 lowest ranked movies on IMDb.
+This dataset that I chose gives data on salary information about various jobs from assorted industries around the world.
-I chose it because this dataset seemed to be easy to use and it seemed to have interesting questions to ask about it.
+I chose it because this dataset seemed to be easy to use and there seemed to be interesting questions that could be asked about it.
 I will be using mainly the Seaborn and Pandas library to manipulate this data and find out what I can from it.

 The questions I have to be answered that I can find out through data manipulation and visualization are as follows:

-- [ ]    1.
-What age ratings appears the most in this dataset?
+- [ ]1.
+Make a histogram of all the salaries.
-- [ ]    2.
-What time periods appear the most in this dataset?
+- [ ]2.
+Make a pie chart of all the job titles in the data set.
+Which appears the most common?
-- [ ]    3.
-Which genres appear most often in this dataset?
+- [ ]3.
+What is the correlation between gender and salary?
-- [ ]    4.
-Is there a trend between the review count and the rating?
+- [ ]4.
+Is there a disparity among race and salary?
-- [ ]    5.
-Which writer shows up most often in this dataset?
+- [ ]5.
+How does age, education level and years of experience correlate with salary?
-- [ ]    6.
-Which director shows up most often in this dataset?
+- [ ]6.
+Which of the genders is more represented in this list?
-- [ ]    7.
-Is there a correlation between the number of main cast actors and the ratings of the movies?
+- [ ]7.
+What is the correlation between seniority and race?
-- [ ]    8.
-Is there a correlation between movie length and rating?
+- [ ]8.
+Is there a disparity between seniority and years of experience?
-- [ ]    9.
-How correlated are the ranks and the ratings of the movies?
+- [ ]9.
+What jobs on average are the highest paying?
-- [ ]    10.
-Of the directors that show up the most on this list, is there a correlation between what year they released said movie and its rank on the list?
+- [ ]10.
+What jobs are the lowest paying?